Ankhanh975/SURVAIL-GAME/V3/README.md

 - 11/01/2022: Use font from google fonts
 - 11/01/2022: Proper jump dicection detection
 - 11/01/2022: Proper collision detection handling!
-TODO: this check is every move => slow
+Done: this check is every move => slow

 - 19/01/2022: reFerter code
 - 19/01/2022: Add continuous handling for box placement (before when fast movement is may miss )